vishapoberon/compiler/ReadMe.md

 ## Installation

-It is easy to install the Oberon compiler and libraries with the following simple steps:
+It is easy to build the Oberon compiler and libraries with the following simple steps:

   1. Install pre-requisites such as git, gcc, static C libraries, diff utils.
   2. Clone the repository: `git clone https://github.com/vishaps/voc`.
-  3. Optionally `export CC=clang` or `export CC=tcc`.
+  3. Optionally choose a C compiler, for example with `export CC=clang`.
-  4. run `make full`.
+  4. Run `make`.
-  5. Optionally install to a system directory such as /opt or /usr/local/share with `make install` (might be with sudo).
+  5. Optionally install to a system directory with `make install` (might be with sudo).
   6. Set your PATH variable to include the compiler binary.

 These are detailed below: